docpad-archive/documentation/01-start/02-start.html.md

 docpad run
 ```

 This will ask you which pre-made website you'd like to use (or even if you don't want to use one).
-Once you've picked one, we'll clone it out into the current working directory, generate it, watch for changes, and fire up our inbuilt webserver for the website at [http://localhost:9778/](http://localhost:9778/) so you can see your website right away!
+Once you've picked one, we'll clone it into the current working directory, generate it, watch for changes, and fire up our inbuilt webserver at [http://localhost:9778/](http://localhost:9778/) so you can see your website right away!
 How awesome!

 ## Quick Start from Scratch

-If you'd rather get your hands dirty by making your own real basic website from scratch, here's the steps:
+If you'd rather get your hands dirty by making your own basic website from scratch, here's the steps:

-1. Create a directory for your website, get inside of it, and initialize an empty docpad project:
+1. Create a directory for your website, change to it and initialize an empty docpad project:

 	``` bash
 	mkdir my-website